 I received my B.A in Jewish History from Columbia University under the guidance of Professors Yosef Hayim Yerushalmi and Michael Stanislawski, and returned to Israel to study at Hebrew University in Jerusalem.
 I received my J.D. from Northeastern University School of Law and practiced as a trial attorney at Mintz Levin in Boston for several years.

 As an attorney, I represented men and women seeking asylum in the United States after suffering persecution and torture in their countries of origin.
 The relationships I built and the courage I witnessed were central to my decision to lead and serve a spiritual community.
 In 2005 I began my studies at the Rabbinical School of Hebrew College, where I received my rabbinic ordination in 2010.

-My wife Sarah is a business consultant for national non-profit organizations.
+My wife Sarah is the Education Program Manager at the Environmental Solution Initiative at MIT.
 Our children Elie and Mica inspire and humble us daily with their gifts of wisdom, artistry and imagination.

 I came to Temple Reyim in the summer of 2013, and am grateful and blessed to serve this loving community.
 Together we are guided by the teaching of the prophet Micah: What does God demand of us?
 To act justly, love compassion and walk humbly with our God.